Jcabarus/personal/projects/concept-ideas/pratt-parsing/README.md

 # Calculator

 ## Description
-The purpose of this project is to demonstrate how parsing is implemented in computers, how they work, and how to deal with synatax.
+The purpose of this project is to demonstrate how parsing is implemented in computers, how they work, and how to deal with syntax.

 How it works:
 1. Reads in an expression based on the input